openharmony/telephony_telephony_cangjie_wrapper/README.md

 1. The open-source version currently provides the cellular call (CS call only), SMS & MMS, and cellular data services and supports the dual-SIM framework.
 2. The southbound HDI depends on the chip vendor.
-3. The currently open Ability Cangjie api only supports standard devices.
+3. The currently open Telephony Cangjie api only supports standard devices.

 ## Usage Guidelines